01-edu/public/subjects/mini-framework/README.md

 #### Routing System

-Routing in this case refers to the synchronization of the state of the app with the url.
-In other words you will have to develop a simple way to change the url through actions of the user that will also change the state (explained in the next topic).
+Routing in this case refers to the synchronization of the state of the app with the URL.
+In other words you will have to develop a simple way to change the URL through actions of the user that will also change the state (explained in the next topic).

 ---

 #### State Management

-The state of an app can be seen as the outcome of all of the actions that the user has taken since the page loaded.
+The state of an app can be seen as the outcome of all the actions that the user has taken since the page loaded.
 In other words, if a user clicks on a button to execute an action, the state should then change.\
 What you will need to do is to implement a way to handle this state.
 Remember that multiple pages may need to interact with the same state, so you need to find a way to let the state be reachable at every time.

 ---

 #### Event Handling

 You will also have to implement a way to handle the events triggered by the user, like: scrolling, clicking, certain keybindings, etc....
-Note that this new way of handling events must different from the `addEventListener()` method that already exists.
+Note that this new way of handling events must be different from the `addEventListener()` method that already exists.

 ---

 #### TodoMVC

 A todoMVC project consists of creating a [webpage](http://todomvc.com/examples/vanillajs/) (this example is written in VanillaJS) with the same elements present in the example, so we advise you to test it around first.
-You have to make your todoMVC project, a pretty much perfect copy of the examples given in the links above, but using your framework.\
+You have to make your todoMVC project, a functional copy of the examples given in the links above, but using your framework.\
-Be aware that every thing that we can't visually see has to be present too (ids, classes, etc.).
+Be aware that every thing that we can't visually see has to be present too (IDs, classes, etc.).

 This project will help you learn about: